rmaree/tecmap/README.md

 ## Edit tecmap.html
 1. Edit the `loadScheduleFile()` function in **tecmap.html** if local files are not located in data/ or named in another way if you modified the convert_data.py script.
-3. Edit **RT_API_URL** in **config.js** so that it refers to the API endpoint that returns real-time traffic data in ProtoBuf format using the Protocol definition file for GTFS Realtime from https://github.com/google/transit/blob/master/gtfs-realtime/proto/gtfs-realtime.proto.
+3. Edit **RT_API_URL** in **config.js** so that it refers to the API endpoint that returns real-time traffic data in ProtoBuf format using the aforementioned Protocol definition file.
 In our code function transformGTFSData, we convert the Protobuf data into a JSON structure for easier manipulation, formatted as follows:

 ```
 {